3,114 Utahns Test Positive for COVID in 3 days

-SALT LAKE CITY (ABC4-News)- Halloween is a little over a month away and Utah’s COVID-19 late September surge is downright scary.
-Every day since the COVID-19 pandemic took a hold of Utah and our way life, 1 p.m. has become the most important hour of the day for most journalists.
+SALT LAKE CITY (ABC4 News) – Halloween is a little over a month away and Utah’s COVID-19 late September surge is downright scary.
+Every day since the COVID-19 pandemic took ahold of Utah and our way or life, 1 p.m. has become the most important hour of the day for most journalists.

 The Utah Department of Health usually emails its daily case count to the media at that hour, plus or minus a few minutes.
 The email is rather generic and cuts right to the point.
 It lists the positive cases, lab tests, trends, hospitalizations, deaths, and recovered.